SamNiechcial/MySQL-With-Vault/README.md

 A learning project to explore dynamic secrets and encryption as a service with MySQL, using the Hashicorp suite of technologies.

+### Project Goals:

+The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.

 ### Tech:

 This project currently uses open source projects from Hashicorp: